coopbri/l2b-common/docs/vercel.md

 Vercel has poor support for Yarn Berry.
-To get it to work, I manually set the following (for some reason, setting via `vercel.json` doesn't work):
+To get it to work, I manually set the following on each L2B Plus Next.js app hosted on Vercel (for some reason, setting via `vercel.json` doesn't work):

 - `YARN_ENABLE_IMMUTABLE_INSTALLS=false`
   - See https://stackoverflow.com/a/67740771